-In Freud’s Early Psychoanalysis, Witch Trials and the Inquisitorial Method: The Harsh Therapy, Kathleen Duffy asks why Freud compared his ‘hysterical’ patients to the accused women in the ‘witch’ trials, and his ‘psychoanalytical’ treatment to the inquisitorial method of their judges.
-He wrote in 1897 to Wilhelm Fliess: ‘I ... understand the harsh therapy of the witches’ judges.’
+In Freud’s Early Psychoanalysis, Witch Trials and the Inquisitorial Method: The Harsh Therapy, author Kathleen Duffy asks why Freud compared his ‘hysterical’ patients to the accused women in the witch trials, and his ‘psychoanalytical’ treatment to the inquisitorial method of their judges.
+He wrote in 1897 to Wilhelm Fliess: ‘I ... understand the harsh therapy of the witches’ judges’.
 This book proves that Freud’s view of his method as inquisitorial was both serious and accurate.

-In this multi-disciplinary and in-depth examination, Duffy demonstrates that Freud carefully studied the ‘witch’ trial literature to develop the supposed parallels between his patients and the ‘witches’, and between his own psychoanalytic method and the judges’ inquisitorial extraction of ‘confessions’, if necessary by torture.
-She examines in meticulous detail both the ‘witch’ trial literature that Freud studied and his own case studies, papers, letters, and other writings.
-She shows that the various stages of his developing early psychoanalytic method, from the Katharina case of 1893, through the so-called seduction theory of 1896 and its retraction, to the Dora case of 1900, were indeed in many respects inquisitorial, and invalidated his patients’ experience.
+In this multidisciplinary and in-depth examination, Duffy demonstrates that Freud carefully studied the witch trial literature to develop the supposed parallels between his patients and the witches and between his own psychoanalytic method and the judges’ inquisitorial extraction of ‘confessions’, by torture if necessary.
+She examines in meticulous detail both the witch trial literature that Freud studied and his own case studies, papers, letters and other writings.
+She shows that the various stages of his developing early psychoanalytic method, from the 'Katharina' case of 1893, through the so-called seduction theory of 1896 and its retraction, to the 'Dora' case of 1900, were indeed in many respects inquisitorial and invalidated his patients’ experience.

 This book demonstrates with devastating effect the destructive consequences of Freud’s nineteenth-century inquisitorial practice.
-This raises the question to what extent his mature practice, and psychoanalysis and psychotherapy today, despite great achievements, remain at times inquisitorial and consequently untrustworthy.
-This book will therefore be invaluable not only to academics, practitioners and students of psychoanalysis, psychotherapy, literature, history, and cultural studies, but also to those seeking professional psychoanalytic or psychotherapeutic help.
+This raises the question about the extent to which his mature practice and psychoanalysis and psychotherapy today, despite great achievements, remain at times inquisitorial and consequently untrustworthy.
+This book will therefore be invaluable not only to academics, practitioners and students of psychoanalysis, psychotherapy, literature, history and cultural studies, but also to those seeking professional psychoanalytic or psychotherapeutic help.

 'Whereas Jung looked for historical analogies in Renaissance alchemy, Freud found his parallels in witchcraft trials.
 So persuasively argues this stunning book by Kathleen Duffy.
-Deftly written, deeply researched and provocatively argued, The Harsh Therapy reveals a contradictory and gendered history of sexuality, demonology and the imagination.
+Deftly written, deeply researched and provocatively argued, Freud's Early Psychoanalysis reveals a contradictory and gendered history of sexuality, demonology and the imagination.
 Were Freud’s early hysteria patients the victims of child abuse or of their fantasies?
 Were witches devil worshippers and enthusiasts for orgiastic rituals or dupes their own erotic longings?
-The Harsh Therapy is Freud’s term for the inquisitorial method of examining suspected witches; one he both overtly and covertly adopted.
+The harsh therapy is Freud’s term for the inquisitorial method of examining suspected witches; one he both overtly and covertly adopted.
 This important work of psychosexual history is a must for all therapists, historians of medicine, gender theorists, theologians, psychoanalysts, clinicians and students.
-Duffy’s meticulous and daring scholarship is essential reading for all those who care about how power is both stimulated and repressed within human desire.' - Susan Rowland, PhD., is author of nine books on Jung, gender and the arts, her most recent being Jungian Literary Criticism: the Essential Guide (2019).
+Duffy’s meticulous and daring scholarship is essential reading for all those who care about how power is both stimulated and repressed within human desire'. – Susan Rowland, PhD, is author of nine books on Jung, gender and the arts, her most recent being Jungian Literary Criticism: the Essential Guide (2019).
 Founding Chair of the International Association for Jungian Studies, she is co-Chair of MA Engaged Humanities and the Creative Life and faculty on the Jungian and Archetypal Studies PhD programs at Pacifica Graduate Institute.
 She is working on Jung and Arts-Based Research, USA